anshtyagi14/docknodejen/README.md

 # Jenkins Pipeline for Docker Image Build and Push to Docker Hub

-This guide will walk you through the process of using Jenkins to clone a Git repository, build a Docker image from a Dockerfile, test the Docker image, and then push the Docker image to Docker Hub.
+This guide will walk you through the process of using jenkinsfile to clone a Git repository, build a Docker image from a Dockerfile, test the Docker image, and then push the Docker image to Docker Hub.

 ## Prerequisites